-The answer is no. Relationship abuse can happen to anyone.
-However, girls do tend to experience physical, emotional and sexual partner violence more frequently than boys, and report more severe abuse.
+No - relationship abuse can happen to anyone.
+However, girls tend to experience physical, emotional and sexual partner violence more frequently and severely than boys.
 More girls report that it has a highly negative impact on their confidence and wellbeing, while some boys describe it as just messing around and say it makes them annoyed rather than unhappy.

 Domestic violence (DV)

 The abuse may not be happening to you.
 Sometimes it happens at home between parents/carers or other family members.
-Seeing or hearing someone in your family being hit or abused by another family member, relative or friend can make you feel really bad and helpless.
-If this is happening in your family, remember that it’s not your fault.
+Seeing or hearing abuse in your family or at home can make you feel really bad and helpless.
+Remember that it’s not your fault.
 Everyone has the right to be and feel safe.